-Human wastes which flow down the piping system of a home must always be mixed with the community sewer so that the waste is traveling at an appropriate speed.
+Human wastes which flow down the sewer lines of a home must always be mixed with the community sewer so that the waste is traveling at an appropriate speed.
 If this doesn’t happen, then waste will clump together, cause clogs and even burst main drains.
 Most often, homes use a system of gravity-powered piping which allow for sewage to travel down the flow of pipes and enter a community line.
 This gravity system only works alone when the bathroom in question is above the elevation of a community line.
 If your basement or lower floor bathroom is not, then more than likely, you have a sewage ejector pump installed to push it up above the elevation line and allow it to then flow by the force of gravity.

 This is all fine and dandy, until the sewage ejector pumps your home relies on begin to fail or break down such that they cannot eliminate the waste your home produces.
 When this happens, toilet, sink and shower wastes will pool up in the bottom of a drain system until pressure builds up so much that a line bursts and you have massive leakage waste-polluted water in your basement or lower floor.
 To understand how to maintain and handle your sewage ejector pump, you have to consider what it actually is.